-Newly converted full-time employees, and employees converted, transferred, or reassigned into an installation or into the Mail Handler craft within the installation, may place their names on the "Overtime Desired" list within the two weeks (i.e., 14 calendar days) following the date upon which they are converted, transferred, or reassigned to full-time.
+Newly converted full-time employees, and employees converted, transferred, or reassigned into an installation or into the Mail Handler craft within the installation, or a mail handler who bids or is reassigned during a calendar quarter to a duty assignment in a different facility, in a different section, or on a different tour may place their names on the "Overtime Desired" list within the two weeks (i.e., 14 calendar days) following the date upon which they are converted, transferred, or reassigned to full-time (whether or not the mail handler was on the OTDL for the losing facility, section, or tour).
 Said placement on the list shall be effective on the next calendar day.